 There are carbon monoxide detectors available, including those that are battery powered and those that are hard-wired into a home’s electrical system.
 Additionally, detectors that are designed to handle both smoke and carbon monoxide are available, as well.

 Understanding what a carbon monoxide detector can and can’t do is a vital part of picking the right security system for any homeowner.

 But the problem with all of these detectors is that they can’t alert for propane.
 People who use propane for their heating or other needs may mistakenly feel that they are protected, when in fact they really are not.
 A CO detector can’t detect a leak in a propane tank.
 This means homeowners could still be at risk.
 Many homeowners look for a malodor, similar to the scent of rotten eggs, to determine when a propane leak is taking place.
 Other homeowners may be able to hear the subtle sound sound of the propane escaping the gas line.
 However, if you believe a gas leak is taking place, consult with a professional technician right away.

 What is Propane?

-The right security system will have detectors for all of the things a homeowner needs to know.
-That can include carbon monoxide, but if propane is used a detector for that will also be needed.
+The right security system will have detectors for all of the things a homeowner needs to monitor, including carbon monoxide.
+However, if propane is something you want to monitor, then you will need a detector.
 That’s why it’s so important for a homeowner to be clear about what they want to accomplish with their security system, so they can get a company that will provide them with what they need.
-Propane is a type of gas that is used by some homeowners.
+Propane is a type of gas that some homeowners use.
 The most common uses are:

 - heating a home or part of a home